This Day In Writing History

 Jimmy's wife Alison comes from an upper-middle class family - more upper than middle class.
 Jimmy loathes them.
 When he's not reading the newspaper, he's ranting and raving about Alison's family and friends.

 What really drives Jimmy's rage is Alison and Cliff's taciturn acceptance of their lot in life and the world around them.
-With the Cold War between the Soviet Union and the West at its apex, British citizens are conditioned through right wing propaganda to be thankful for their so-called freedom.
+The Cold War between the Soviet Union and the West is at its apex.

 Struggling to find meaning in a meaningless existence, at one point he says, "I've an idea.
 Why don't we have a little game?
 Let's pretend that we're human beings and that we're actually alive.
 Just for a while.
 What do you say?"
 When Alison becomes pregnant with their first child, she's terrified to tell Jimmy, who, not knowing she was pregnant, said to her: